pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/7-transmission-network.md

 The base grid now reflects Kazakhstan's post-Soviet voltage scale and more conservative line ratings.
 Part 6's simplification settings (merge off, fetch on, drop off) remain a useful safety net for OSM gaps that 35 kV alone cannot close, and `scale: 0.994` carries through unchanged since Part 6 already finalized it.

-Demand, fleet, real-world costs (Part 5), network topology (Part 6), and now transmission detail are all grounded in Kazakhstan-specific data and KEGOC 2020 evidence.
-And the coal/gas dispatch split, the open question since Part 4, is now resolved: Part 5 showed costs alone don't explain it (coal stays cheaper on the margin), but with realistic, non-extendable transmission (Steps 4–5 here), gas lands close to KEGOC's ~22 TWh target.
+Demand, fleet, country-specific costs (Part 5), network topology (Part 6), and now transmission detail are all grounded in Kazakhstan-specific data and KEGOC 2020 evidence.
+And the coal/gas dispatch split, the open question since Part 4, is now resolved: Part 5 showed costs alone don't explain it (coal stays cheaper on the margin), but with country-specific, non-extendable transmission (Steps 4–5 here), gas lands close to KEGOC's ~22 TWh target.
 The dispatch gap was a **network** problem, not an economics problem.
-A small residual of load shedding remains as the honest cost of that realism, and a natural follow-up would be exploring must-run/CHP-style constraints or a CO₂ price/limit on top of this validated baseline.
+A small residual of load shedding remains as the honest cost of that fidelity, and a natural follow-up would be exploring must-run/CHP-style constraints or a CO₂ price/limit on top of this validated baseline.